The Bullet cluster at its best: weighing stars, gas and dark matter: Multiple-image identification

 \subsection{Critical evaluation of previously identified systems and new identification}

-We have reviewed each strongly lensed candidate proposed by \cite{Mehlert:2001, Bradac:2006, Bradac:2009} by checking the morphology and colour agreement as well as the consistency with the lensing mass model prediction.
-In the end, we have only used those systems that have been successfully verified.
-In order to avoid confusion between our and previous multiple image identification, we choose to redefine the notation of the multiple image systems going from 1 to 10 in the main cluster, and s1 to s6 in the sub-cluster.
+We have reviewed each strongly lensed candidate proposed by \cite{Mehlert:2001, Bradac:2006, Bradac:2009} by checking 1) the morphology 2) color agreement and 3) the consistency with the lensing mass model prediction.
+In the end, we have only used those systems that have passed all three tests.
+By color agreement, we call images that ``color distance'' is less than 5.5. ``Color distance'' is defined as